Something happens when you really start to embrace the principles of minimalism.

 Related Post: How to Sort Through and Declutter Books

 2 – Napkins and other reusable kitchen items

-Call this a move to save money or do my part to impact global health, but I stopped buying paper napkins and other reusable kitchen items.
+Call this a move to save money or do my part to impact global health, but I stopped buying paper napkins and other disposable kitchen items.